 Our Faculty & Staff–MMF Opera Institute faculty and staff represent some of the finest experts in the industry and are selected based on artistic merit and eagerness to work with young musicians.
 Participants can expect to work with renowned vocal experts from the world's leading institutions including the Metropolitan Opera, Washington National Opera, Houston Grand, Glimmerglass, Pittsburgh Opera, Florida Grand, among others.

 The word “ORCHESTRA”–The Miami Opera Institute utilizes the MMF Opera Orchestra for all mainstage opera productions.
 While many programs claim to use an orchestra, the majority use a small chamber ensemble.
-The MMF Opera Orchestra is dedicated to the MMF Opera Institute Productions.
+The MMF Opera Orchestra is dedicated to MMF Opera Institute productions.

 Production Value–The Miami Opera Institute mounts professional-level, full-scale productions, prepared by the MMF production team of professional directors, lighting and set designers, and costumers.
 Participants perform before large public audiences and many shows are reviewed by South Florida's arts critics.

 Education–Our vocal faculty and staff prepare students as if they are participants in a top-tier young artist program.
 In order to ensure everyone receives proper time and attention, unprepared singers may lose their roles.
 This allows the staff to focus on bringing out the highest level of artistry from every singer in the program instead of granting extra time to unprepared singers to make them “performance ready.”